filakhtov/gentoo-use-docs/app-accessibility/at-spi2-core.md

 It is safe to disable the flag.

 ### test
-Start a new Xvfb session and execute the `ninja test` command inside of it.
-Run the test suite provided with the source code to check for regressions when the main build is completed.
+Start a new Xvfb session with D-Bus and execute the `meson test` command inside of it when the main build is completed to run the test suite provided with the source code and check for any regressions.
 This will extend a build time.

 This flag should normally be disabled, as it is primarily used by the package developers and maintainers.